Industruino/libraries/README.md

   Indio.digitalWrite(1, LOW);  // Clear CH1 to LOW
   Indio.digitalMode(1, INPUT); // Set CH1 as an input

-  attachInterrupt(7, count, RISING);       // INT7 attached to the interrupt of the expander
+  attachInterrupt(7, count, CHANGE);       // INT7 attached to the interrupt of the expander
                                            // this is not D7
 }